FDio/archived-vsap/README.md

 ### 3.2.1 Removing VLS Locks
 **Functionality**

-This patch removes VLS session locks for saving approximately 100% CPU cycles one core of applications, especially for the application which is CPU-intensive.
+This patch removes VLS session locks for saving approximately 100% CPU cycles one core of applications, especially for the application who is CPU-intensive.

 **Instructions**